hhiruko/callisthenics-logger-web/README.md

 A simple application to log and track your callisthenics exercises progress.

 ## Features
-- View, add, edit, delete pull-up counts for each day
+- View, add, edit, delete pull up/push up counts for each day

 ## Coming soon:
-- Routing, push-ups, time-based exercises
+- Time-based exercises